 The third metric is the Time to Contract.
 The formula is simple: you compare the first touchpoint date, which could be the lead creation date in the CRM, and you get the conversion date.

 This is the date when somebody actually signed up for your product and made a contract with you.
 The period between those dates would be your Time to Contract.

 As mentioned before, SaaS companies tend to have very long sales cycles.
-And with the global economy experiencing somewhat of a recession in Q3 and Q4 of 2022, those cycles get even longer.
+And with the global economy experiencing somewhat of a recession, those cycles get even longer.

 That’s why monitoring these timing metrics is extremely important – this knowledge can help you manage your sales cycles better during tough times.

 It’s true that time-related metrics are a bit tricky to use and assess.
 However, they can bring a lot of insights into your cash flow and budget planning, as you can forecast much better knowing your sales cycle stages in detail.

 Do you have 2nd class leads problem in your SaaS business?
 Let’s employ time-based metrics to find out.